ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

   * - Last name
   * - Age
   * - Date of Birth
+  * - Physical Address Street Number
+  * - Physical Address Street Name
+  * - Physical Address Unit
+  * - Physical Address City
-  * - Physical Address
+  * - Physical Address State
-  * - Physical ZIP Code
+  * - Physical Address ZIP Code
   * - Relationship to Person 1 (Head of Household)
   * - Sex (binary)
   * - Race/Ethnicity
+  * - Tracked Guardian(s) (for noise functions ONLY)
+  * - Tracked Guardian Address(es) (for noise functions ONLY)
+  * - Type of GQ (for noise functions ONLY)

 **Who to Sample**

 Simulants currently living in the US are eligible for sampling.
+Note that this means they must be listed as 'alive' at the time the census is taken.
 Based on race/ethnicity, age, and sex, simulants will be assigned a probability of being missed in the census.
 Based on this probability, simulants will be randomly selected for inclusion.
 We decided to use additive effects rather than multiplicitive which is often used